jaihysc/UncrateGO/README.md

 ### The bot does not respond to commands / only certain commands

 Ensure the bot has sufficient permissions for the channel you with to use the bot in.
-Try giving the bot administrator.
+Try giving the bot **administrator** permissions.